- Appraisal

 Typical Rates, Terms, and LTV Ranges

 Construction financing is priced based on project risk, borrower experience, leverage, and lender type.
-Here are typical ranges as of early 2026:
+Here are typical ranges β note that rates shift with market conditions, so always get a current quote:

 Institutional (Bank/Credit Union):